MaastrichtU-Library/FAIR-research-data-coursebook/_episodes/05-data-archiving.md

 ### 1. What is Data Archiving?

-"Data Archiving" is the practice of placing a digital source in a preservation phase. i.e. the long-term storage of research data.
+> "Data Archiving" is the practice of placing a digital source in a preservation phase. i.e. the long-term storage of research data.
+{: .objectives}

 The various academic journals have different policies regarding how much of their data and methods researchers are required to store in a public archive.
 Similarly, the major grant-giving institutions have varying attitudes toward public archival of data.
 In general, publications must have attached sufficient information to allow fellow researchers to replicate and test the research.

 ### 2. What are Data Repositories?